gustavwogen/carte_jaune/README.md

 # Carte June

 A webb app where users can register and view their current vaccinations.
-An alternative to the International Certificate of Vaccination or Prophylaxis or the Carte June.
+An alternative to the International Certificate of Vaccination or Prophylaxis, or the Carte June.

 ### TODO